superryanguo/postDataWebGo/README.md

 ## Two Modes:
 - Normal Mode: parse the GPB binary string with the message type name and proto file
-- HardCore Mode: try all the message type from the proto file and give you a result at last
+- HardCore Mode: you don't need to provide the message type name or with a header before the GPB bin stream

 ![](./webdemo.png)